Doug Polk Faces Backlash Over Playing in His Own Tournaments at The Lodge

 $17 (including HST) for cash paying customers.
 Gold and above My Club Reward members may use casino valet parking free of charge.
 Hotel Valet is available for registered hotel guests. $28.00 (including HST).

-Who owns Casino Rama now?
+Who owns Casino Rama?

 Casino Rama Resort is owned by Chippewas of Rama First Nation and Gateway Casinos & Entertainment Limited.
 The following ownership information is a subset of that available in the Gaming Business Directory published by Casino City Press.